slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 ## Create A Wallet

-The core of the wallet is the private key (or seed phase).
+The core of the wallet is the private key (or seed phrase).

 Here's how the private key looks like:

 >0xa164d4767469de4faf09793ceea07d5a2f5d3cef7f6a9658916c581829ff5584

-In addition, here's how the seed phase looks like:
+In addition, here's how the seed phrase looks like:

 >cruel weekend spike point innocent dizzy alien use evoke shed adjust wrong